 We’ll walk you through a hurricane preparedness checklist for what to do 2 months, 1 month and 3–5 days before a hurricane hits.

 First off, always stay in the know

-That way, you’ll stay updated on the storms and will immediately know if you live in a zone that needs to evacuate.
+That way, you’ll stay updated on the storms and will immediately know if you live in a zone that needs to evacuated.

 2 months before: Create an emergency evacuation plan

-If you live in an evacuation zone, it’s important that your family has a plan of action if you need to evacuate.
+If you live in an evacuation zone, it’s important that your family has a plan of action if you need to be evacuated.

 When creating your emergency evacuation plan, determine: